ADDITIONAL Services & Information

 Credits are accepted if authorized by the program coordinator or division dean.

-Edmonds College is on a Quarter System.
-Colleges/universities that are part of the semester system use a different credit amount and the conversion of semester credits to quarter credit may not be indicated on the equivalency guide provided below.
+Edmonds College’s terms operate on a quarter system.
+Colleges/universities that are part of the semester system use a different credit amount, and the conversion of semester credits to quarter credits may not be indicated in the equivalency guide provided below.
 The conversion of credits is done at the time of a student's transcript evaluation at Edmonds.